The Roads to Freedom: Solidarity Poland

 The Soviet Union convinced the Polish that they were developing a government of social justice.
 They used terror and propaganda to take power, prisons largely only served political goals, and food shortages were common.
 Grocery shopping more closely resembled hunting through crowded streets with others in the same pursuit.
 A significant part of the population, still recovering from the effects of WWII, at least welcomed the restoration of a somewhat normal life, and many of the harshly controlling changes went unchallenged.
 While some meaningful protests did exist early on, the real tides of change wouldn’t come for many years.

-Neither Pete or I had ever heard of Gdańsk prior to booking our trip, which made us both feel a bit ashamed upon visiting the Solidarity museum.
-It was here that the fall of communism not only started for Poland, but for all of Europe.
+Neither Pete nor I had ever heard of Gdańsk prior to booking our trip, which made us both feel a bit ashamed upon visiting the Solidarity museum.
+It was here that the fall of communism started not only for Poland but for all of Europe.

 Faced with harsh economic conditions and a drastic upswing in prices in late 1970, people took to the streets in Gdańsk and other northern cities.
 Hundreds were killed during the protests as the army opened fire on their peaceful processions.
-Finally, prices were lowered and wage increases made.
-Living standards shot up for a few years, but world economies soon shot down with increased oil prices and recessions in the west.
+Finally, prices were lowered, and wage increases were made.
+Living standards shot up for a few years, but world economies soon shot down with increased oil prices and recessions in the West.

 Change Begins